What Types of Alcohol Treatment Are Available?

 Do-it-yourself – build a custom care team.

 If you have insurance coverage or other means to cover the costs, you can build your own care team.
-The Navigator can help you find an addiction doctor and an addiction therapist to team with your primary care provider.
+The Navigator can help you find therapists and doctors with addiction specialties to team with your primary care provider.

 This combination can mirror the "active ingredients" of the best specialty programs.
 At the same time, it's a way to get higher quality, one-on-one care that maintains privacy.
 A mutual help group can be added if desired.